SWIFT/BIC code Checker

-SWIFT/BIC codes always follow a specific format.
-This means that we can determine whether your code is valid or not and show you what the individual parts of the code stand for.
+SWIFT/BIC codes follow a set format, which means we can help you determine if your code is valid and show you what the individual parts of the code mean.

 Enter a BIC / SWIFT code to find out if it's correct and which bank it belongs to.